antonyanuraj/antonyanuraj.github.io/README.md

    - Click `commit changes` to upload files to repository.

 ![uploading file](gifs/fileUpload.gif)

 ### 3) Apply Jekyll theme to your website

+**Jekyll is a static website generator.
+It is able to generate beautiful websites with just content (in lightweight markup language) and a theme.
+Andrew Etter suggests that using a theme and spending time customizing your website help your website stand out from thousands of plain and unappealing looking websites.**

    - Go to `settings` in your repository.